noavarice/spring-boot-json-latin1-demo/README.md

 ```

 Note: `Content-Type` header value includes ISO-8859-1 charset.
 AFAIU it's included by embedded
-Tomcat server because it's the default charset when nothing is set explicitly (see
+Tomcat server because it's the default charset when nothing is set explicitly (
-`org.apache.coyote.Constants.DEFAULT_BODY_CHARSET`).
+see `org.apache.coyote.Constants.DEFAULT_BODY_CHARSET`).

 The issue reproduces when setting `Content-Type` through `HttpServletResponse` interface directly
 when no charset set explicitly (e.g., in any Spring Security handler interface implementation,
-such as `AccessDeniedHandler`);
+such as `AccessDeniedHandler`).

+Also, there are integration tests demonstrating that issue does not reproduce when testing using
+MockMvc (no charset included at all), while Karate tests catch Latin-1 charset.